Abrasel-Nacional/opendelivery-v2/IMPLEMENTATION_GUIDE.md

 4. **Receive normative events**: Understand which are mandatory vs. optional
 5. **Create webhooks for merchant**: Send notification, receive updates
 6. **Define order profiles**: Specify DELIVERY, PICKUP, or ON_PREMISE
-7. **Choose transport**: Implement REST/HTTP binding OR propose alternative
+7. **Implement the API Spec**: Follow the published REST/HTTP contracts

 ### How Order Creation Changes